 Look at those precious little kittens!
 It also shows them appliqued on a baby's bib.

 A crocheted poodle!!!
 How cool is that?

 I LOVE this potholder; I can't wait to make it!
 There are tons of old crochet patterns in these magazines; lots of inspiration for designs to come.

 Anyway, I was flipping through an old Star pattern book (no year given, but it is #116, looks like from the 50's.)
 And on page 4, I found this:

 I don't know why this bugs me so much, but it does.
-Shouldn't it be a "Crocheted Crochet Bag?"
+Wouldn't you think it would be a "Crocheted Crochet Bag?"
 If you knit and needed a bag, wouldn't you make a "Knitted Knitting Bag"?
 Or is that just being redundant?
 I know there are all those clever people out there who know how to do both: maybe this is just a way for them to show off their multiple talents.

-And this is not the first one of these I have run across; there seems to be a lot of them out there.
-And every time I see one I have the same reaction; it makes me crazy.
+Anyway, this is not the first time I have run across one of these; there seems to be a lot of them out there.
+And every time I see one I have the same reaction; it just makes me crazy.